khkhiu/khkhiu.github.io/_posts/2021-09-07-personal-python-basics_3-Matplotlib.md

 Python Crash Course is split into 2 parts.
 The first part covers the basics of python , which can be found <a href="https://khkhiu.github.io/learning%20process/personal-python-basics/"> here </a>.
 The second part consist of 3 projects.

-1. Space shooter with pygame
+- Space shooter with pygame
-2. Data Visualisation with Matplotlib and Plotly
+- Data Visualisation with Matplotlib and Plotly
-3. Web Applications with Django
+- Web Applications with Django

-This post covers part 2 "Data Visualisation with Matplotlib and Plotly" For part 1: Space shooter with pygame, click <a href="https://khkhiu.github.io/learning%20process/personal-python-basics_2-pygame/"> here </a>
+This post covers part 2 "Data Visualisation with Matplotlib and Plotly".
+For Part 1: "Space shooter with pygame", click <a href="https://khkhiu.github.io/learning%20process/personal-python-basics_2-pygame/"> here </a>

 ***